mikowals/batch-insert/README.md

-## If you find this package useful consider commenting on the https://github.com/meteor/meteor-feature-requests/issues/15 to get bulk insert support directly in Meteor core.

 # batch-insert

-Meteor package enabling mongo driver insert of multiple documents.
+Meteor package enabling insert of multiple documents while maintaining reactivity and respecting `allow` and `deny` rules.

+If you find this package useful consider commenting at https://github.com/meteor/meteor-feature-requests/issues/15 to get bulk insert support directly in Meteor core.

 # Installation